yiqu1/group-project/README.md

 backend.tf ( to store the tfstate file in the Azure Cloud.
-Configure the existing or a new storage container )
+Configure the existing or a new storage container ) Need to run terraform init

 ![image](https://user-images.githubusercontent.com/90932638/235212823-672c6c77-944f-4e64-a69c-48b2f0ac913a.png)

+Deploy resources in Azure using command:
+•	Run { terraform init } command and to see the plan run { terraform plan } command
+•	To provision the environment , run { terraform apply } command